Azure-Samples/communication-services-messaging-teams-app/README.md

 - (TODO: add optional prerequisites for file uploading).

 ## Code structure

-This sample includes three standalone applications that together provide the complete experience of a customer support scenario.

 - [AgentApp](./AgentApp) - A custom Teams app for agents to provide customer support